airpair/crud-webservice-with-nodejs-and-rethinkdb/post.md

 ![nodejs](http://roshiro.github.io/cdn/images/nodejs.jpg)

-I started the habit of looking for trending projects on GitHub every morning before starting work and it has been benifitial.
-I can see what people are using and interested in out there.
+I have started the habit of looking for trending projects on GitHub every morning before starting work and it has been beneficial.
+I can see what other people are using and interested in.
 I usually tweet the projects that seem interesting and worth following.
 If you want to know what I have found so far, particularly projects related to Front-End development, [find me](http://twitter.com/roshiro) on twitter.

 __One project that caught my eyes__ recently is [RethinkDB](http://www.rethinkdb.com/), a NoSQL database that stores JSON documents and as they say on their website it has an _"intuitive query language, automatically parallelized queries and simple administration"_.
 I really like how easy it is to query data and how it handles JSON docs.